druidtom3/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 UN  172.xxx.xxx.xxx  109.28 KB  256          100.0%             6402e90d-7995-4ee1-bb9c-36097eb2c9ec  Rack1
 ```

-To increase the number of Pods, you can scale the Replication Controller as many as the available resources can acccomodate.
+To increase the number of Pods, you can scale the Replication Controller as many as the available resources can accommodate.
 Proceed to the next step.

 # 4. Scale the Replication Controller